yeelp/Scaling-Feast/CONTRIBUTING.md

                doSomethingElse();
            }
     ```
+    - If you're using Eclipse, you're in luck.
+You can download yeelpPreferences.epf from this repository and import these preferences into your Eclipse workspace.
+This *should* bring your formatting in line with this repository's code formatting.
+Problems with this preferences file should be highlighted in issues marked with the housekeeping label.
     - Any pull requests that don't follow these conventions will have these changes requested, and will not be accepted until these changes are made.
     - If you notice any code in the repository that doesn't follow these conventions, you should open an issue with the 'housekeeping' label.
 - Make sure you have verified that the changes/features you're making actually work as intended.
 Open pull requests with too many issues, conflicts or crashes will be closed.
 You can reopen it when your branch is stable.